-Get your fingers running across your keyboard and tell your friends and family members all about what you are doing.
+Make a donation to yourself, then get your fingers running across your keyboard and tell your friends and family members all about what you are doing.
 Family and friends can easily help by sponsoring you, so make sure you send them an email with a link to your page to make it easy.
-Did you know that it only takes fundraisers on average 5 donations to reach their target?
+Did you know that it only takes fundraisers on average five donations to reach their target?

 Share all your progress on social media.
-Don't forget to share photos, stories, videos, stats and stories.
-You've entered into this challenge for a reason so make sure you are letting your friends know how you are tracking along and what an easy way to do it.
-You will find friends who want to support who you may never have expected to!
-You might even get yourself a fan following.
+Don't forget to post photos, stories, videos, stats and stories.
+You've entered into this challenge for a reason so you need to make sure you're letting your friends know how you're tracking - and what an easy way to do it!!
+You may even find friends who want to support who you never expected to!

-Give your colleagues extra inspiration to donate to you.
-The guys at NetApp did exactly that when they promised their work mates if they hit their $1,000 target, team 'Gone Fishing' would head off and around Sydney in gorilla suits.
+Give your colleagues extra inspiration to sponsor you.
+The guys at NetApp did exactly that when they promised their work mates if they hit the $1,000 target, team 'Gone Fishing' would wander around Sydney City in gorilla suits.
 All the teams wanted to raise funds for a great cause but were also keen to get as many people involved and up from behind their desks.
 Who doesn't want to see their Director walking around in a gorilla suit?
-On top of this challenge, the teams used Facebook, Twitter, Emails and had offered home baked cakes to get everyone excited.
+On top of this challenge, the teams used Facebook, Twitter, Emails and offered home baking to get everyone excited.

 We asked Josh who captained the team, Super Henry! about how he achieved such fantastic results.

 What do you think got you to hit such a high fundraising amount?

 I made a commitment to shave my head once $9,000 was reached.
 It must have worked because I hit the fundraising target with a week to spare.